apache/mxnet/docs/tutorials/python/module_to_gluon.md

 # Converting Module API code to the Gluon API

-Sometimes, you find yourself in the situation where the model you want to use has been written using the symbolic Module API rather than the imperative Gluon API.
-In this tutorial, we will give you a comprehensive guide you can use in order to convert a given model to use Gluon.
+Sometimes, you find yourself in the situation where the model you want to use has been written using the symbolic Module API rather than the simpler, easier-to-debug, more flexible, imperative Gluon API.
+In this tutorial, we will give you a comprehensive guide you can use in order to see how you can transform your Module code, to work with the Gluon API.

-The different element to take in consideration are:
+The different steps to take into consideration are:

 I) Data loading